Skip to content

 MAPPING data-map source → target (no curly braces)

-RESET clear a node's "seen" flag so it can run again
+RESET forget a node completely (guard, completion mark, state) so it can run again

 skill=graph.math